mscharley/node-presets/presets/eslint/README.md

 ## Synopsis

-This is a preset for eslint for use with TypeScript projects.
+This is a preset for eslint for use with TypeScript or JavaScript projects.

 ## Installation